 Select Snapshot Levels

-As I mentioned earlier, Timeshift allows you to create snapshots on hourly, daily, weekly, monthly or on boot basis.
+As I mentioned earlier, Timeshift allows you to create snapshots on hourly, daily, weekly, monthly or on a boot basis.
 So you can select the frequencies you want and the number of snapshots to keep.

 And then foward to the next screen to complete your setup.